-Around 20 km further south past Khlong Lan village, Route 1117 ends at Mae Wong National Park -- not to be confused with Mae Wang National Park in Chiang Mai province.
+Around 20 kilometres further south past Khlong Lan village, Route 1117 ends at Mae Wong National Park -- not to be confused with Mae Wang National Park in Chiang Mai province.

 Also within the park's boundaries is the formidable Khao Mokoju mountain, which soars to 1,964 metres and requires a five-day trek to the summit.
-A more manageable viewpoint is Chong Yen, reputed to be an outstanding sunset perch located 28 km from park headquarters along the only road.
-Along the way you might catch a glimpse of wild jackal, porcupine, exotic bird (the park has around 450 avian species), orchids and rare flowers that grow in the high altitudes.
+A more manageable viewpoint is Chong Yen, reputed to be an outstanding sunset perch located 28 kilometres from park headquarters along the only road.
+On the way you might spot a wild jackal, porcupine, exotic bird (the park has around 450 avian species), orchids and rare flowers that grow in the high altitudes.

-Camping, basic accommodation, a restaurant and a small hot spring pool are available near park headquarters.
-A helicopter landing pad draws attention to just how remote Mae Wong is.
+A campground, basic accommodation, restaurant and small hot spring pool are available near park headquarters, where a helicopter landing pad draws attention to just how remote Mae Wong is.
 If visiting by car or motorbike, you'll need to fill out a form at headquarters before heading further into the park.
-Still, if you have enough gas in your vehicle and enough time in the day, the park is worth a trip to experience pristine jungle at this seriously "out there" destination.
-It's also an excellent camping spot if you've more time to spare.
-Although maps and brochures are only provided in Thai, rangers at the visitor centre can speak limited English and it's possible to arrange guided treks.
+Though maps and brochures are only provided in Thai, rangers at the visitor centre can speak limited English and it's possible to arrange guided treks.
 Tents can be rented for 200 baht while the bungalows start at 1,500 baht and can sleep five or more people.

 How to get there

 There is no public transport to the park.
-If heading to Khlong Lan waterfall with your own wheels, simply follow the signs further south along Route 1117 to Mae Wang National Park.
+If heading to Khlong Lan Waterfall with your own wheels, simply follow the signs further south along Route 1117 to Mae Wong National Park.
 The road ends at the park's front gates, from where it's another 9 km to the visitor centre.
-Admission is 200 baht for foreigners who aren't residents of Thailand.
+Admission is 200 baht for foreigners.

 By David Luekens